RandomFractals/pro-data-tools/duckdb-tools.md

 [SQL Tools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools) extension provides many configuration [Settings](https://vscode-sqltools.mteixeira.dev/en/settings/) users can toggle to change database connection and tree view display options, sql formatting, and results display.

-The following [SQL Tools Settings](https://vscode-sqltools.mteixeira.dev/en/settings/) were used while creating and testing this **DuckDB Pro Tools** extension and are recommended for working with DuckDB instances efficiently.
+The following [SQL Tools Settings](https://vscode-sqltools.mteixeira.dev/en/settings/) were used while creating and testing **DuckDB Pro Tools** extension and are recommended for working with DuckDB instances efficiently.
 We suggest you set these preferences in User Settings in VS Code by navigating to `File -> Preferences -> Settings -> User -> Extensions -> SQLTools`, or adding them to your global VS Code `settings.json` config file using the JSON code snippet below:

 ```json
 {